AnicetNgrt/flore1/README.md

  1. [Displaying a static text sprite in a scene](#tuto1)
  2. [Introduction to game loops: Moving a sprite across it's scene](#tuto2)
  3. [Converting a picture to a sprite and displaying it](#tuto3)
+ 4. [Flipbooks: how to display a gif on the termi]

 ## <a name="tuto0"></a>0/ Getting started:
 ### 💿 Installation with pip: